eat1000/ASA/README.md

 # ASA
 Ancestral Spectrum Analyzer (ASA) is a program for ancestry inference as well as analysis of population structure with population-specific SNPs.
-It comes with Population-Specific SNP Screener (PSNPS), which can be used for identifying and selecting population-specific SNPs in reference populations.
+It comes with a utility, Population-Specific SNP Screener (PSNPS), which can be used for identifying and selecting population-specific SNPs in reference populations.

 ## Authors
 Qingmin Kuang, Gang Shi (gshi@xidian.edu.cn)